SquidDev-CC/Blue-Shiny-Rocks/ReadMe.md

  - Only pure Lua libraries are supported

 ## Getting started
- - First install with Howl's webbuild: `pastebin run RcfW98XL SquidDev-CC/Blue-Shiny-Rocks -t build --once`
+ - First install from the Gist: `pastebin run LYAxmSby get 6ced21eb437a776444aacef4d597c0f7/bsrocks.min.lua bsrocks`
- - Grab either `build/bsrocks.lua` or `build/bsrocks.min.lua`.
-We'll call this file `bsrocks`.
  - Look for a package: `bsrocks search colours`
  - Check it is the one you want: `bsrocks desc ansicolors`
  - Install it: `bsrocks install ansicolors`